We Asked Women What They Find Attractive on Tinder

 How long have you been using Tinder for?

-First I used it to look for boys for about a month, but then I uninstalled it.
+First I used it to look for boys for about a month but then I deinstalled it.
 Later, I went back on Tinder to date women.
-I was only on there for three days—then I met her.
+I was only on there for three days – then I met her.
 [Looks at Paloma]

 What puts you off?